In this video based post you’re going to learn the basics of how to floor and frame a Tumbleweed tiny house on a trailer.

 Andrew Odom Instructs and Demonstrates how to Frame for a Tiny Home on Wheels

-You can always consider attending one of Tumbleweed’s tiny house workshops throughout the country to learn more about building and to meet some other really cool people who also like smaller homes because of the freedom they offer.
+You can always consider attending a tiny house workshops to learn more about building and to meet some other really cool people who also like smaller homes because of the freedom they offer.

-For a list of this years Tumbleweed workshops click here.
-If you want to download this year’s tiny house workshop catalog click here (it’s free).
+For a list of this years workshops click here.

 If you enjoyed this post on how to floor and frame a Tumbleweed tiny house on wheels, “Like” and share using the buttons below and then- if you want- talk about it in the comments below.
 Thanks!